-This research in brief was written in 2020-2021, as the crisis in Ethiopia escalated.
-Since November 2020, several thousand people have died, and millions are displaced due to conflict and ongoing civil war between the regional Tigrayan People's Liberation Front and the federal government of Ethiopia.
+This brief reports on research undertaken in 2020-21, as the crisis in Ethiopia escalated.
+Several thousand people have died and millions are displaced due to conflict and ongoing civil war since November 2020 between the regional Tigrayan Peoples Liberation Front and the federal government of Ethiopia.

 The urban IDP population in Ethiopia was comparatively low until the conflict in Tigray.
 Now, urban IDPs are on the rise.
 However, the conflict has made it difficult to research and obtain consistent data; few reports have assessed the situation and shared public information or findings.
-However, numerous pressures on urban areas to assist IDPs, especially financially, in the midst of ongoing crisis is evident.
+However, numerous pressures on urban areas to assist IDPs, especially financial, in the midst of ongoing crisis are evident.
 The functionality of local governments is at best questionable due to a disconnect between government bodies as the conflict continues, leaving civilians and vulnerable groups, like IDPs, unprotected.